Chefmine8/audio_cast/README.md

 ### Client
 - `start + ip`: Connects to a server.
 - `start + ip + port`: Connects to a server with a different port.
+- `start + ip + left or right`: Connects to a server and cast only right or left signal.
 - `stop`: Stops the connection to all servers.
 - `mul + start`: Creates a link between all servers.
 - `mul + stop`: Breaks the link between all servers.